 This collection includes speeches, presentations, panel discussions, forums, lectures and other significant events recorded between 1951 and 1989 on 7-inch audio tapes and cassettes and retained by the library at Central Washington University for historic preservation.
-It also includes a lecture recorded on cell phones in 2019.
+It also includes a lecture recorded on cell phones in 2019 and some newer lectures that took place in the library.

 This recording is a lecture by Dr. Richard Lichtman as part of the 9th annual Spring Symposium on American Values at Central Washington State College in April, 1970.
 The symposium theme was Pollution:Give Earth a Chance.
 Recorded April 11, 1970.